 Something to look forward to

 We worked out when she wanted the holiday, how much she would need and how much she would need to save each week.
 I asked her if she could save that money.
 Initially dejected, she said it wasn’t possible.
 Then the “new” Fran took over and she said “Yes!
 I CAN do it!”
-She then started listing the things that she could do to make it possible.
-A 5-minute chat later, she had a savings pot sorted out, and a list of things that she was going to do that would put money in her pot!
+She then started listing the things she could do to make it possible.
+A 5-minute chat later, she had a savings pot sorted out, and a list of things she was going to do that would put money in her pot!

 This is the biggest switch in Fran – it’s the belief that she can make things happen.
 And she will.
 I am confident of that.